gillyware/gatekeeper/docs/installation.md

 Uncomment the `User` model (under `models.manageable`) in the added `gatekeeper.php` configuration file.

 > [!NOTE]
-> This is where all models that will have permissions, roles, or team memberships should be registered.
+> This is where all models that will have permissions, roles, features, or team memberships should be registered.
 This is how the dashboard and Artisan commands know which models to manage, search, and display.
 Ensure the models are correctly configured according to the [configuration specs](./docs/configuration.md#models).

 Add the `\Gillyware\Gatekeeper\Traits\HasPermissions` trait to your user model.
 This is required for Gatekeeper to permit access to (and allow assignments of) permissions.